S-Brand5136/tweeter/README.md

 This will transpile all of the sass changes that are made on the spot

 ## How to use <a name='howtousec'></a>

+Once the project has been installed, and is up and running on your machine.
+Click the top right button to show the tweet form.
+Add text to your tweet and click the button on the bottom left below the textarea, and then watch your new tweet appear 🐦